2human/music-inventory-parser/README.md

 The first step is to separate the content of each entry into an array of RoughEntry objects.
 A RoughEntry object contents the text for an entry as a string, as well as a boolean value for whether the entry is a secular musical piece.
 The entry text contained within the RoughEntry objects are created by iterating over the entry section using a stringbuilder, appending the text of each paragraph object to the current entry until a new entry is found, and repeating the process until the end of the entries section is found.
 New entries are detected by the presence of a colon, which occurs after the location of a new entry.

 Non-secular entries are indicated by the use of small caps in the title.
 So in order to find small caps, each text run is analyzed for the presence of small caps, and if none are present, it is deemed secular.
-In the example above, 'Pleyel's German Hymn' is in small caps, making it secular.
+In the example above, 'Pleyel's German Hymn' is in small caps, making it non-secular.

 After that, each RoughEntry is fully parsed into an Entry object, wherein the data is separated into its appropriate fields.